NataliaEsteve/WBLEC_toolbox/README.md

 **These scripts in Python 3.6 conform a small package to classify resting state fMRI time series from different vigilance stages by combining whole-brain modeling with machine learning tools.
 This package is based on the WBLEC_toolbox which has been modified and adapted.

+## fMRI-Sleep-Staging tool workflow
+1. Whole-brain linear effective connectivity (WBLEC) estimation using *ParameterEstimation.py* (which calls *WBLECmodel.py*)
+2. Functional connectivity measures similarity analysis using *SimilarityAnalysis.py*
+3. Machinne Learning Classification using *Classification.py*

-## Whole-brain linear effective connectivity (WBLEC) estimation
+## 1. Whole-brain linear effective connectivity (WBLEC) estimation

 The script *ParameterEstimation.py* (adapted from WBLEC_toolbox) calculates the spatiotemporal functional connectivity matrices for each BOLD time series.
 Then, it calls the model optimization (function in *WBLECmodel.py*) and stores the model estimates (effective connectivity matrix embedded in the Jacobian J and input variances Sigma) in an array.